Global-Witness/augmenta/README.md

 ## Installation

-First, make sure you have Python 3.8 or later installed on your computer.
+First, make sure you have Python 3.8 or later and [`pipx`](https://pipx.pypa.io/latest/installation/#installing-pipx) installed on your computer.

 Then, open your terminal and run the following command to install Augmenta: